davidcassany/elemental/docs/configuration-directory.md

 ### butane.yaml

 The `butane.yaml` optional file enables users to configure the actual operating system by allowing them to provide their own [Butane](https://coreos.github.io/butane/) configuration.
-During the build this will be translated into an [Ignition](https://coreos.github.io/ignition/) configuration which will be included in the image and executed at first boot.
+During the build or customization processes, this will be translated into an [Ignition](https://coreos.github.io/ignition/) configuration which will be included in the image and executed at first boot.
 The example below shows how it can be used to set up users:

 ```yaml